thebigyap/PictureDay/README.md

 2. Navigate to the "Photo Gallery" tab
 3. Use the month/year dropdowns or arrow buttons to browse
 4. Click any thumbnail to view the full-size image
+5. Use the left/right arrow buttons in the image viewer to navigate between images

 ### Configuration